-State Police Identify Found Remains as Teen Missing Since 1969
+State police identify found remains as teen missing since 1969

 “We never stopped pursuing answers, and this investigation remains very active,” said Captain Patrick Dougherty, commanding officer of PSP Troop P. “After 53 years, the family of Joan Marie Dymond very much deserves closure.
 We will do everything in our power to see that they have it.”

-The remains of the young woman, previously known only as Jane “Newport” Doe, were discovered Nov.
-17, 2012, on the grounds of a former coal-mining operation in Newport Township by individuals digging for relics in a trash-filled depression in the ground.
+The remains of Dymond, previously known only as Jane “Newport” Doe, were discovered Nov.
+17, 2012, on the grounds of a former coal-mining operation in Newport Township by people digging for relics in a trash-filled depression in the ground.

 The Criminal Investigation Unit at PSP’s Shickshinny station submitted the victim’s DNA profile to national databases for comparison to other profiles on record with negative results.
 The remains were later submitted to Othram, Inc. in March 2022 to undergo genetic genealogy testing, which was funded by the Luzerne Foundation.